Nicholls State University

 The information contained in this report includes; statistics regarding the number and causes of fire, number of fire injuries and deaths, and the value of property damage.
 The fire log entry, or an addition to an entry, shall be made within two business days of the receipt of information.
 The fire log for the most recent 60-day period shall be open to public inspection during normal business hours.
 Any portion of the log older than 60 days will be available within two business days of a request for public inspection.
 An electronic version of the Fire Logs and Annual Fire Report can be found at www.nicholls.edu/safety.
 Information on each on-campus student housing fire safety systems, the number of regular mandatory fire drills, fire safety policies, education programs, as well as plans for any needed fire safety improvements is included.

-In 2017, Nicholls State University had no reportable fires.
+In 2019, Nicholls State University had zero reportable fire.
 See table below:

 |Year||Total # of Housing Facility Fires||Cause/Type||# of Injuries||# of Deaths||Property Damage in Dollars|